Get to know St. Matthew's University at an upcoming event!

 SMU Veterinary Student with faculty member working with dog

-DVM Clinical Medicine
+Clinical Medicine

-As part of these partnerships, students from St. Matthew’s University School of Veterinary Medicine will have the opportunity to work alongside fourth-year veterinary students from various US and Canadian institutions.
+As part of these partnerships, SMUSVM students will have the opportunity to work alongside fourth-year veterinary students at a U.S., Canadian or U.K. institution.
 This unique arrangement allows them to directly engage with a diverse range of animal patients and utilize cutting-edge technology for diagnosing and treating life-threatening medical conditions.

 Through a comprehensive series of clinical rotations within the mixed track programs offered by these schools, our clinical students will gain valuable experience in both small-animal and large-animal hospital settings.
 This integration of knowledge acquired during the preclinical years of study is a key focus of these rotations.

-During their clinical rotations, students will develop crucial skills such as professional judgment, teamwork, problem-solving, and effective communication.
+During their clinical rotations, students will develop crucial skills such as professional judgment, teamwork, problem-solving and effective communication.
 St. Matthew’s University will provide oversight and support to ensure a smooth transition from our Grand Cayman campus to the clinical programs, ultimately leading to the success of our students in their clinical training.

 Slider image 2